ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   * `encryption` - (Optional, string) encryption key CRN to encrypt the boot volume attached.
   * `name` - (Optional, string) Name of the boot volume.
   * `delete_volume_on_instance_delete` - (Optional, bool) Configured to delete the boot volume to be deleted upon instance deletion.
+  * `size` - (Optional, int) Capacity of the volume in GB.
+  * `iops` - (Optional, int) Input/Output Operations Per Second for the volume.
+  * `profile` - (Optional, string) The profile of the volume.
+  * `snapshot` - (Optional, string) The snapshot id of the volume to be used for creating boot volume attachment
+    * * snapshot id conflicts with image id, only one can be provided
 * `volume_attachments` - (Optional, list) A nested block describing the storage volume configuration for the template.
 Nested volume_attachments blocks have the following structure:
   * `name` - (Required, string) Name of the volume attachment.
   * `volume` - (Optional, string, ForceNew) Storage volume ID created under VPC.